Sh1nn3y/Sh1nn3y/README.md

 Fixing this stupid printer for the 9th time,

-And much more as I will continue to learn!
+And much more as I will continue to learn and improve myself.

-## ⌨️ Want a quick chat?
+# ⌨️ Want to chat?

-Discord tag: Shinney#1750
+Discord: Shinney#1750

 Reddit: Shore-Shinney